 - If freezing issues aren’t resolved by restarting, then you shall finally contact the Nintendo Switch customer support.

 Instead of force restarting the Nintendo Switch directly, we recommend trying all the other possibilities to fix up the issues.
-When everything fails, you can then choose for force restart/rebooting the Switch.
+When everything fails, you can then choose to force restart/reboot the Switch.